orrsella/orrsella.com/_posts/2016-05-14-preparing-for-a-facebook-google-software-engineer-interview.md

   - Silence isn't good, long ones are *bad*
   - Make sure the interviewer has a clear idea of how you're doing (so they can help!)
   - Start with a simple example, later add detailed ones
   - Clarify the function signature of the problem early on.
-This will help focus your thoughts, and possibly provoke subtle guidance from your interviewer
+This will help focus your thoughts, and possibly invite subtle guidance from your interviewer
   - Start with a *simple* inefficient solution (simple != easy)
   - Improve the inefficient one
   - Break down the problem to parts